Lucozade

 Lucozade is a British brand of soft drinks and energy drinks manufactured and marketed by the Japanese company Suntory.
 Created as "Glucozade" by a Newcastle pharmacist, William Walker Hunter (trading as W. Owen & Son), (Note: "LUCOZADE-—Word mark.
 Wares: Non-alcoholic and carbonated beverages of all kinds and essences and syrups for making same.
 William Walker Hunter, trading as W. Owen & Son, 151, Barras Bridge, Newcastle-uponTyne, England.
 NS.") it was acquired by the pharmaceutical company Beecham's in 1938 and sold as Lucozade, an energy drink for the sick.
 It was sold mostly in pharmacies up until the 1980s before it was more readily available as a sports drink across Britain.

 A glucose and water solution, the product was sold until 1983 as a carbonated, slightly orange-flavoured drink in a glass bottle wrapped in cellophane.
 Pharmacists sold it, children were given it when ill, and hospital visitors would regularly arrive with a bottle.
 (Note: "Dilly" (Poppadom Preach, 2011). "[Dr Johnson suspected that Egg had] picked up a bug of some sort.
 He said she needed plenty to drink, and suggested Lucozade.
 Suddenly I wished I was sick as well, because my friendship with Estie had given me a taste for Lucozade: the smell, the bright orange colour, the cellophane wrapping (which could later be used to make X-ray specs), the glugging as it left the bottle like a fizzy golden waterfall, the tiny bubbles jumping out of the glass and popping in the air."

 James Willocks and Wallace Barr (2004): "a rush of friends and relations clutching the traditional bunch of flowers and bottle of Lucozade".

 "Adrian Mole" (The Lost Diaries of Adrian Mole, 1999–2001, 2009): "Personally I think it was a great mistake to provide hospital patients with bedside telephones.
 They give their long-suffering relations no peace with their incessant, peevish demands for Lucozade and boxes of tissues.")
 It was rebranded in 1978 as a "pick me up", and as a sports drink in 1983, to associate it with health rather than sickness.
 The company switched to a plastic bottle and introduced a range of flavours.
 As of 2016, a 500 ml bottle contained 62 g (15.5 cubes) of sugar, more than Coca-Cola.
-In 2017, to avoid sugar tax, the drink was reformulated to contain 22.5 g of sugar per 500 ml of liquid, as well as the artificial sweeteners aspartame and acesulfame K. In 2023, it was reformulated again.
-It still contains the same amount of sugar, and features the sweeteners Acesulfame K, Sucralose sucralose.
+In 2017, to avoid the sugar tax, the drink was reformulated to contain 22.5 g of sugar per 500 ml of liquid, as well as the artificial sweeteners aspartame and acesulfame K. In 2023, it was reformulated again.
+It still contains the same amount of sugar, and features the sweeteners Acesulfame K, and Sucralose.

-Lucozade is the highest-selling energy drink in Britain and Ireland, and it has also been sold in markets in Africa, Asia, Australasia.
+Lucozade is the highest-selling energy drink in Britain and Ireland, and it has also been sold in markets in Africa, Asia and Australasia.
 In 1989, the Beecham Group merged to form SmithKline Beecham, which further merged in 2000 to form GlaxoSmithKline.
 In September 2013, GlaxoSmithKline sold Lucozade and another soft drink, Ribena, to the Japanese drinks conglomerate Suntory for £1.35 billion.